nepiskopos/AzWrap/docs/wrapper_documentation_part9.md

 - `get_keys()`: Returns a dictionary with primary and secondary keys
 - `get_credential()`: Returns an `AzureKeyCredential` for authentication
 - `get_document_analysis_client()`: Returns a client for document analysis
+- `get_document_models_client()`: Returns a client for document model management

+## DocumentIntelligenceModels Class

+The `DocumentIntelligenceModels` class provides an interface for managing custom document models in the Azure Document Intelligence service.
+It wraps the Azure SDK's `DocumentModelAdministrationClient` and is accessible from the `DocumentIntelligenceService` class.

+### Properties

+- `document_intelligence_service`: Reference to the parent `DocumentIntelligenceService` instance
+- `client`: The underlying `DocumentModelAdministrationClient` used for model operations

+### Methods

+- `get_document_models()`: Returns a list of all custom model IDs in the Azure resource
+- `get_document_model_details()`: Retrieves detailed metadata for a specified model
+- `create_document_model()`: Creates and trains a new custom model from labeled documents in Azure Blob Storage
+- `delete_model()`: Deletes a custom model by its ID

 ## DocumentIntelligenceClientWrapper Class